 The German language holds an ambivalent and controversial place in the modern history of European Jews.
 Marc Volovici offers a new understanding, turning to German to illuminate the questions and dilemmas that largely defined the experience of European Jews in the age of nationalism.

+Awarded the 2021 British Association for Jewish Studies Book Prize and 2020 Reginald Zelnik Book Prize for History.
 The first monograph to analyse the Bolshevik response to antisemitism.
 Brendan McGeever also uncovers the explosive overlap between revolutionary politics and antisemitism, and the capacity for class to become racialized in a moment of crisis.
-Awarded the 2020 Reginald Zelnik Book Prize for History.

 Scholars and artists examine the role of money in Jewish life and the place of Jews – real and imagined – in commerce, capitalism and finance up to the present day.
 Produced to complement the 2019 exhibition at the Jewish Museum London developed in collaboration with the Pears Institute.

 Historians and social scientists examine boycotts from the eighteenth century to the present day.
 Contributors explore the causes and impact of past boycott movements and examine the current Boycott, Divestment and Sanctions (BDS) campaign directed against Israel

 This volume is the first collective attempt to address the history of notions of race in the humanities as a whole.
 It brings together some of the most distinguished scholars in their respective fields.